The best LGBT-friendly hotels

 Provenance Hotels

 It's also such a residential city that its hotels are predominantly clustered downtown.
-That includes Hotel Lucia, part of the LGBTQ-friendly Provenance Hotels portfolio.
+That includes Hotel Lucia, part of the LGBT-friendly Provenance Hotels portfolio.

 The boutique property occupies a landmarked high rise that's now positively brimming with designer charm: think a stellar photography collection, daily craft-brew happy hours, free bike rentals and uniquely Portland amenities (like discounts on locally-made goods).